bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/middlewares/logger/index.md

 Enable the asynchronous writing of the log file by using a buffer of the given size in bytes.

-A value of 0 will set the default buffer size to 4 Kb.
+A value of 0 will set the default buffer size to 4 KB.

 :::note neon-pro